mistertoucan/bca_web/README.md

     `bca_token: { usr_id: Int, ip_address: Str, last_used: Int (Seconds), timeout_duration: Int (Seconds)}`

 3. Upon every request, the cookie is verified, checked for timeout, and updated.
-4. The current user and their corresponding JWT token can always be accessed with the global variable, g, under the attributes user and token respectively.
+4. The current user and their corresponding JWT token can always be accessed with the request context variable, g, under the attributes user and token respectively.